mikaeljan/MultiUserBlogProject/README.md

 Add more CSS styling.
 Implement modularization
-Encapsulating the helper methods into a separate class Add a constructor for login verification:<br />
+Encapsulating the helper methods into a separate class Add a constructor for login verification
-`def login_required(func):
-    """
-    A decorator to confirm a user is logged in or redirect as needed.
-    """
-    def login(self, *args, **kwargs):
-        # Redirect to login if user not logged in, else execute func.
-        if not self.user:
-            self.redirect("/login")
-        else:
-            func(self, *args, **kwargs)
-    return login`